How to Fix Bad iOS 15 Battery Life

 Once the process is complete, you’ll need to reconnect to your Wi-Fi and Bluetooth devices.

-If you can’t find a fix for your problem and/or don’t want to wait for Apple’s next iOS 15 update, you can try downgrading back to iOS 14.
-The downgrade option should always be available, but your downgrade options could change over time.
+If you can’t find a fix for your problem and/or don’t want to wait for Apple’s next iOS 15 update, you can try downgrading back to an older version of iOS.
+Your downgrade options will change over time and downgrading may not be available as Apple stops signing on older software.

-Right now, you can only downgrade back to iOS 14.8 or iOS 14.7.1.
-You can’t downgrade to anything older than iOS 14.7.1 because Apple’s no longer signing on those iOS updates.

 For more on the iOS 14 downgrade, take a look at our walkthrough.